heroku/heroku-buildpack-chrome-for-testing/README.md

 Depending on how an app is already setup for testing with Chrome, it may not require any changes.

-**If the app fails to start Chrome**, please ensure that the following argument flags are set:
+**If the app fails to start Chrome**, please ensure that the following argument flags are set wherever `chrome` is invoked:

 * `--headless`
 * `--no-sandbox`